louiskhenghao/frontend-stack/README.md

 ##### Caveat:

-1. There are limited css classname supported for `React Native`, you can checkout this [repo](https://github.com/vadimdemedes/tailwind-rn#supported-utilities) for more information
+1. Certain css might not supported for `React Native`, please checkout the [repo](https://github.com/jaredh159/tailwind-react-native-classnames) for more information
-2. Whenever there is updates on `tailwind.config.js`, please remember to run `yarn theme:generate` in order apply changes on `React Native`

-### Ant Design

-For Ant.Design theme configuration, you may update the `custom.less` under `projects/cms/styles` folder.
-Please refer to this [reference](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less) if you need to overwrite the default styles.

 ---